objcio/articles/2014-05-01-animations-explained.md

 ## A multi-stage animation

-It's easy to imagine a situation in which you would want to define more than two steps for your animation, yet instead of chaining multiple `CABasicAnimation` instances, we can use `CAKeyframeAnimation`.
+It's easy to imagine a situation in which you would want to define more than two steps for your animation, yet instead of chaining multiple `CABasicAnimation` instances, we can use the more generic `CAKeyframeAnimation`.

-Key frames allow us to only define the important parts of the animation, and let Core Animation fill in the blanks, or inbetweens, as they are called.
+Key frames allow us to define an arbitrary number of points during the animation, and let Core Animation fill in the so called inbetweens.

-Let's say we are working on a log-in form for our next iPhone application and want to shake the form, whenever the user entered their password incorrectly.
+Let's say we are working on a log-in form for our next iPhone application and want to shake the form whenever the user entered their password incorrectly.
 Using key-frame animations, this could look a little like so:

 > [ Animation of a form element shaking ]